 If you head off to the right along the water from Carpark B, you’ll be walking along the only rocky sea cliff on the main island of Singapore, with lovely views and the occasional soundtrack of pounding ocean waves.
 Just be mindful if you have little climbers – while the walkway is fenced in, it would not be difficult to climb up and topple over to the water below.

-Labrador Park is a particular favorite for birdwatchers, with more than 70 different bird species known to populate the area.
+Labrador Park is a particular favourite for birdwatchers, with more than 70 different bird species known to populate the area.
 In addition, more than 30 species of butterflies have also been recorded at the park!
 Fishing is also permitted along the water in some places of Labrador Park.

 If you backtrack from the water to the little traffic circle near the entrance and the restrooms, you’ll see the main walking trail that heads up the hill.
 This is shady and paved, so totally stroller-friendly, and passes by a number of former British military battlements.
-My kids were enthralled by the former machine gun post (which also features a few lifelike statues), and liked exploring the ancient-looking fort.
-Just be sure to keep a close eye on your kiddos, as there are lots of precarious ledges that it would be easy to fall off of.
+Look out for the former machine gun post (which also features a few lifelike statues), and the ancient-looking fort.
+Just be sure to keep a close eye on your kiddos, as there are lots of precarious ledges.

-As mentioned above, there is a nice play area near the Dragon’s Tooth Gate with plenty of sand for digging along with swings, a see-saw, and a merry-go-round.
+As mentioned above, there is a tiny play area near the Dragon’s Tooth Gate with sand for digging along with swings, a see-saw, and a merry-go-round.

-On the other side of Labrador Park if you continue to follow the path along the water (past the restrooms and vending machines) you’ll come to a newer playground with slides, a fireman’s pole, and fun tunnels to crawl through.
-While it was cloudy during our visit, there’s very little shade and I imagine this structure would get extremely hot in the sun during the day.
+On the other side of Labrador Park if you continue to follow the path along the water (past the restrooms and vending machines) you’ll come to a newer bigger playground with slides, a fireman’s pole, a maze and fun tunnels to crawl through.

 With its extensive ocean frontage and plenty of grassy vistas, Labrador Park is a fabulous place for picnics.
-The park also offers barbeque pits near the beach, however these remain closed during Phase 2.
-(Here’s what else is open and closed at NParks in Phase 2.)
+If you are looking to escape the heat check other following restaurants at Labrador Park:

 Tamarind Hill is set within a historic bungalow in Labrador Nature Reserve.
 Perched atop a hill at the top of steep steps, it offers lovely views of both the water and the surrounding forest, making for one of the most romantic outdoor dining spots in Singapore.
 The menu features primarily Thai and Burmese dishes, along with an extensive array of cocktails, house-infused gins, and wines.
 In short, it’s not exactly kid-friendly, although there is a Sunday Brunch (and free-flow Saturdays!).

 Three Peacocks @ Labrador Park is an open-air live seafood and barbeque buffet located along Port Road.
-It’s currently closed, but according to their Facebook page it will re-open at the end of August 2020.
+Three Peacocks @ Labrador Park claim they’re the largest outdoor buffet here in Singapore offering a huge range of meat and seafood BBQ.

-Labrador Park is open daily from 7am to 7pm daily.
+Labrador Park is open daily from 7am to 7pm daily, www.nparks.gov.sg